mannycolon/tcBot-slack-app/README.md

 # tcBot-slack-app
-Slack app that connects both github Pull Review assignments and a slack team though web-hooks.
+Slack app that connects both github Pull Review assignments and a slack team using multiple webhooks.